Fourth cabinet of the Azerbaijan Democratic Republic

 Cabinet of Ministers of the Republic of Azerbaidzhan of the IV government.
 From left to right:

 Sitting: A. Safikyurdsky, H. Melik-Aslanov, S. Mekhmandarov, N. Usubbekov, M.Yu.
 Jafarov, A. Hasanov and A. N. Dastakyan;

 Standing: X. Amaspur, R.Z.
 Kaplanov, A. Aminov, M. J. Gajinsky, V.V.
 Klenovsky, N. Narimanbekov.

-The Fourth cabinet of Azerbaijan Democratic Republic governed Azerbaijan Democratic Republic (ADR) between 14 April 1919 and 22 December 1919.
-The chairman of the government, N. Usubbayov, presented the Fourth cabinet of the Azerbaijan Democratic Republic during the 29th session of parliament, following extended deliberations.
-It was formed after the third cabinet of Azerbaijan Democratic Republic dissolved on March 14, 1919 and was led by Prime Minister of Azerbaijan Nasib Yusifbeyli with the following composition:
+The fourth cabinet of Azerbaijan Democratic Republic governed the Azerbaijan Democratic Republic (ADR) between 14 April 1919 and 22 December 1919.
+The chairman of the government, N. Usubbayov, presented the fourth cabinet of the Azerbaijan Democratic Republic during the 29th session of parliament, following extended deliberations.
+It was formed after the third cabinet of the Azerbaijan Democratic Republic dissolved on March 14, 1919, and was led by Prime Minister of Azerbaijan Nasib Yusifbeyli with the following composition: